sedadna/sedadna.github.io/category/sarah_crump.md

 <div class="intro">
 <h3 class="section-title underline">Comments from our members</h3>
 <p align="justify"> "This is extremely sad news.
 Sarah was a great young scientist, and she will be greatly missed.
-She started from scratch to learn sedaDNA techniques for her work in Baffin when nobody else was doing it in Boulder, and she achieved amazing things in a short time." - <i>Marie E Edwards</i>.</p>
+She started from scratch to learn sedaDNA techniques for her work in Baffin when nobody else was doing it in Boulder, and she achieved amazing things in a short time." - <i>Mary E Edwards</i>.</p>
 <p align="justify"> "I am deeply sorry to hear about the passing of Sarah, Even though I never met and know her, I would like to offer my deepest sympathy to the family and to the society too." - <i>Onja Razanamaro</i>.</p>
 <p align="justify"> "What a sad sad news.
 I did not know her personally but she set an ideal for "how driven a scientist should be" through her acheivements.
 Extemely sad day.
 Deepest condolences to Sarah's family." - <i>Kuldeep More</i>.</p>
 <p align="justify">"For her family and friends I like to express my sincere condolences." - <i>Marco Coolen</i>.</p>